Lonely Crowd: Biography

 Having made a bit of a name for themselves in England, Lonely Crowd were booked on a European tour and later played support to the Fun Lovin' Criminals at their London concert.
 The band was in the middle of negotiations with one of the larger indie labels in the UK when Jensen died from a sugar coma.
-The album material, however, was already completed, and most of this will be appearing on The End of the Roadie album.
+The album material, however, was already completed, and most of it ended up on The Not-So-Great Britain album.
 An acoustic lineup of Lonely Crowd (with cello player Eirik Roald, Stine Varvin (formerly of Vampire State Building) on vocals and Stig Jakobsen on guitar/vocals) went on a Swiss tour, an England tour and played several shows in Norway during 2008-2009.

 Lonely Crowd signed a two-album deal with Karisma Records, and release the three first EPs (plus two new tracks) as an album in November 2007, under the name Watching From a Distance.
 In July 2008 Lonely Crowd experienced their first summer hit, as they spent five weeks in the Norwegian Charts with the single "Aren't You Forgetting Something?".
 The release contained the first two songs from The Not So Great Britain album (that was eventually released in November 2012).
 The feat was repeated in August 2009, when the "She's Not Afraid" single reached number 18 in the Norwegian Chart.
 In May 2010, Lonely Crowd reached their highest position to this date, when "Cosmologies In The Making" made it to No. 12.
-They also managed two weeks in the Norwegian chart in the summer of 2011, with a single featuring the Norwegian rapper Vinni of Paperboys - "In The Eyes Of The World", and reached No. 3 in the Billboard Norway Digital Song Chart in March 2013 with "Golden Opportunity".
+They also managed two weeks in the Norwegian chart in the summer of 2011, with a single featuring the Norwegian rapper Vinni of Paperboys—"In The Eyes Of The World", and reached No. 3 in the Billboard Norway Digital Song Chart in March 2013 with "Golden Opportunity".
 Lonely Crowd have also collaborated with David Bowie guitarist Kevin Armstrong and footballer-cum-actor Vinnie Jones.